vercel/next.js/readme.md

 }
 ```

+Note that `useFileSystemPublicRoutes` simply disables filename routes from SSR; client-side routing
+may still access those paths.
+If using this option, you should guard against navigation to routes
+you do not want programmatically.

+You may also wish to configure the client-side Router to disallow client-side redirects to filename
+routes; please refer to [Filtering `popstate`](#filtering-popstate)

 #### Dynamic assetPrefix

 Sometimes we need to set the `assetPrefix` dynamically.
 This is useful when changing the `assetPrefix` based on incoming requests.